-Skipping prescriptions is a dangerous practice which cause health complications, which can lead to otherwise unnecessary hospitalizations, surgeries and emergency care.
+Skipping prescriptions is a dangerous practice which can cause health complications, which can lead to otherwise unnecessary hospitalizations, surgeries and emergency care.
 Not only is this bad for an individual patient’s health, the additional, expensive healthcare is bad for our collective wallets.

 If you are struggling to pay for your prescription medications, don’t give up!
 There are several ways to save money on prescription medications, as described below.
 Note that each option is not mutually exclusive – you can try more than one option for each medication.

 Talk to your doctor.